GB flag iconENCN flag iconZH

 Clause 5 of the standard outlines the requirements for sizing and dexterity of gloves.
 Dexterity is defined as ‘the manipulative ability to perform a task with the hands’.

-Glove dexterity is determined by multiple factors, including thickness of glove material and elasticity.
+Glove dexterity is affected by multiple factors, including thickness of the glove material and elasticity.
 When assessing glove dexterity, four gloves are tested.
 Dexterity is graded by the diameter of the smallest steel pin that can be picked up from a flat surface three times in 30 seconds.
 If no pin can be picked up, the level achieved is zero.
 If required, finger dexterity can be assessed for a specific use.

 Electrostatic properties